Hemingway's Michigan

 Born July 21, 1899, Ernest Hemingway spent at least some time in northern Michigan every year through his marriage in Horton Bay, September 3, 1921.
-(In 1918 he missed a summer season.
-He was in World War I in Italy serving in the Red Cross ambulance corps.)
+(In 1918 he missed a summer season: he was in World War One Italy, serving in the ambulance corps.)

 More of his short stories are set in Michigan than in any other place.
 They feature the Hemingway-like character Nick Adams and are largely based on the people and places he experienced in the Little Traverse Bay region.